A. Seeking revival from the God of all power.

 a.
 The LORD God is my strength: Habakkuk could only properly declare this after he prayed the prayer of faith in the previous verses.
 He rightly declared that his strength was not in fig trees or vines or fields or flocks, but only in the LORD God.

 i.
 We might even say that what we praise is our strength.
-If by his words, life, or heart a man lives to praise his own achievements and resources, that those are his strength.
+If by his words, life, or heart a man lives to praise his own achievements and resources, then those are his strength.
 If by words, life, or heart one praises a person or an idea, then those are his strength.
 We demonstrate that the LORD God is our strength when we praise Him.